 During this impressive 10-day Sicily Tour from Catania to Taormina (Castelmola, Savoca) you will discover the largest island in the Mediterranean Sea in southern Italy and visit such impressive destinations as Catania, Syracuse, Noto, Ragusa, Modica, Piazza Armerina, Agrigento, Marsala, Palermo, Monreale, Cefalù, Etna, Taormina.
 Near Taormina you will discover 2 of the most beautiful villages in Italy: Castelmola, which is characterized by narrow medieval alleys, little squares and ancient churches and has a wonderful landscape over the Ionian Sea, and Savoca, which treasures vestiges of Medieval, Renaissance and Baroque origins and is one of the two most famous filming Sicilian locations of the movie “The Godfather” by Francis Ford Coppola.
 You will also have free day in Taormina to enjoy this amazing city on your own.
-If you are a solo traveller willing to join a group, this tour also suits you as you can be accommodated in a single room (Single Room Supplement: 375 €).
-This is a group guided tour (also suitable for solo travellers) that starts in Catania every Saturday from April 1, 2023 to October 28, 2023.Group travel request form Join a group tour
+If you are a solo traveller willing to join a group, this tour also suits you as you can be accommodated in a single room (Single Room Supplement: 390 €).
+This is a group guided tour (also suitable for solo travellers) that starts in Catania every Saturday from March 9, 2024 to November 16, 2024.Group travel request form Join a group tour

 Local travel expert in Italy